-The Psy.D. program of study (POS) requires 113 hours, and is designed to be completed in 5 years.
+The Psy.D. program of study (POS) requires a minimum of 113 hours, and is designed to be completed in 5 years.
 Students will earn an M.A. degree en route to the Psy.D. degree.
 All courses are offered in person.

 Program Aims

 1) A generalist training model: Professional psychologists in rural areas frequently are expected to effectively serve individuals across the lifespan with a wide range of presenting problems.
-Additionally, psychologists may be expected to take on a number of roles in rural settings.
+Additionally, psychologists may be expected to take on several roles in rural settings.
 We help our students develop a broad array of competencies to effectively navigate these challenging environments.

 3) Proficiency in scientific inquiry: In addition to providing direct services to consumers, rural psychologists may be called upon to identify needs and evaluate the effectiveness of the services that they and their organizations provide.
 Additionally, practitioners can effectively contribute to the general corpus of psychological knowledge.
 The program emphasizes competency in applied research methodologies to prepare students to operate as practitioners and scholars in rural settings.